steven2358/awesome-generative-ai/README.md

 - [Gopher](https://www.deepmind.com/blog/language-modelling-at-scale-gopher-ethical-considerations-and-retrieval) - Gopher by DeepMind is a 280 billion parameter language model.
 - [OPT](https://huggingface.co/facebook/opt-350m) - Open Pretrained Transformers (OPT) by Facebook is a suite of decoder-only pre-trained transformers.
 [Announcement](https://ai.facebook.com/blog/democratizing-access-to-large-scale-language-models-with-opt-175b/).
 - [Bloom](https://huggingface.co/docs/transformers/model_doc/bloom) - BLOOM by Hugging Face is a model similar to GPT-3 that has been trained on 46 different languages and 13 programming languages.
+- [ChatGPT](https://chat.openai.com/chat) - ChatGPT by OpenAI is a large language model that interacts in a conversational way.

 ### Services
 - [Compose AI](https://www.compose.ai/) - Compose AI is a free Chrome extension that cuts your writing time by 40% with AI-powered autocompletion.